surniaulula/wpsso-ratings-and-reviews/readme.txt

 = 1.0.2-1 =

 (2017/04/05) Updated the plugin icon images and the documentation URLs.
+Minimized the custom inline styles.
+Moved the fonts sub-folder to the WPSSO plugin.

 = 1.0.1-1 =